Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 \subsection{Platform Optimization Problem}

+\revcolor{ {To motivate} the platform's optimization problem, we provide an example {that highlights} the importance of the platform's adoption level decision. {In the two panels of Figure \ref{fig:market_death}, we illustrate the growth trajectories of the number of matches (left) and the fraction of missed donations (right)} resulting from three static policies: full adoption ($z = 1$), no adoption ($z = 0$), and partial adoption with $z = 0.5$.
+The model primitives for the instance shown (denoted $\mathcal{I}_1$) are given by $(\alpha, \alpha', \gamma, \gamma', \beta, \beta') = (0.35, 0.39, 0.04, 0.07, 0.11, 0.12)$, $v_0 = d_0 = 1$, $k_0=0$, and $c=5$.

+{In the short-run, a static policy of full adoption ($z=1$, red solid lines) maximizes the number of matches and reduces missed donations due to the benefits of match certainty.
+However, in the long-run, a static policy of no adoption ($z=0$, blue dotted lines) leads to significantly more growth due to increased volunteer engagement and spot market thickness.
+In sharp contrast, a static policy which sets a fractional adoption level of $z = 0.5$ (green dashed lines) is significantly suboptimal and ultimately leads to the decay of the marketplace.} }

-{Given that the system follows the deterministic dynamics described in Proposition \ref{prop:convergence}, for any scaled initial condition $(d, k, v)$, the \problem \ (PD) is to decide on the level of adoption in each period (i.e., $\{z_t: t \in [T]\}$) in order to maximize the total discounted number of completed donations between periods $t=1$ and $t = T$.} The discount factor, $\delta \in [0,1]$, captures the relative weights on current and future success.
-We remark that in (PD), which we present below, the state variables depend on the full history of the platform's decisions $z_t$; however, we suppress that dependence for ease of presentation.
+We now formalize how the platform can optimize its {adoption level} decision.
+For any scaled initial condition $(d, k, v)$, the \problem \ (PD), which we present below, is to decide on the allowable level of adoption in each period (i.e., $\{z_t: t \in [T]\}$) in order to maximize the total discounted number of completed donations between periods $t=1$ and $t = T$, subject to the deterministic dynamics described in Proposition \ref{prop:convergence}.
+The discount factor, $\delta$, captures the relative weights on current and future success.
+As in Proposition \ref{prop:convergence}, the state variables depend on the full history of the platform's decisions, but we suppress that dependence for {clarity} of presentation.